atriple/auto-frs/README.md

 - Since I use puppeteer, this will install Chromium with the size of >100 Mb to the node_modules.
 - This script only handle your department courses
+- Sorry if it's quite messy, since I'm in rush when making this.

 ---